katereclark/python_mysql_database/README.md

 # Relational Database

-I created this relational database using MySQL.

-**{Describe the structure (tables) of the relational database that you created.}**
+I created this relational database using MySQL commands in Python code using the mysql.connector module.
+The database is called employees_info and contains two tables: employees and departments.
+The employees table contains the fields id (primary key), first_name, last_name, date_hired, hourly_wage, and departments_id (foreign key).
+The departments table contains the fields id (primary key) and dept_name.
+The tables can be joined using the employees.departments_id and departments.id.

 # Development Environment

 * Visual Studio Code
 * Python 3.8.5 32-bit
 * Git / GitHub
-* mysql.connector module - allows a user to connect to their local MySQL server.
+* mysql.connector module - allows a user to connect to their local MySQL server

 # Useful Websites